 Did you know that the percentage of Canadians donating to a charity has fallen over the past few decades?
 In a CBC article, the research said that only 23% of Canadian donated to a charity, down from 30% in the 90s.
 At this time of year, we get bombarded with opportunities to donate money to worthwhile causes.
 Many of us are inundated with pleas to help others at such a given time of year and while our hearts may be in the right place, we also must face the realities of budgeting for giving gifts to our friends and family.
 I was recently told by one charity that 90% of all charitable donations are done in the month of November and December.

 As current Canadian governments continue to place a greater priority on fiscal responsibility, universities, charities, and other non-profit causes are made to suffer.
 Yet, our social safety net is one of the very reasons that Canada is considered one of the best places in the world to live.
 How do we balance social responsibility with fiscal responsibility?
 I emphasize that we all have responsibilities to our social well being and collective culture.

 According to the Canadian Center for Philanthropy, the top motivators for giving are:

 - They have compassion for a cause they personally believe in.

 - They have been personally affected or know someone that has been personally affected by the cause the organization supports.

 - They feel they owe something to the community

-- To fulfil religious obligations or beliefs
+- To fulfill religious obligations or beliefs

 - To get an income tax credit.

 According to the most recent National Survey of Giving, Volunteering and Participating, 78% of Canadians make direct financial donations.
-The average donation is dropping and last report shows that the average donation per year is about $200 per person.
+The average donation is dropping and the last report shows that the average donation per year is about $200 per person.